numaquevedo/skeleton_app/README.md

 Sometimes it's necessary to restart the nuxt app when adding new routes.
 Simply `ctrl+c` on the npm command execute `./vendor/bin/sail npm run dev --prefix frontend` again

+---
+### Instructions to run the new version of the app

+#### Adding test data to the database.
+After executing the setup instructions, you can run the following commands to create and delete test data:

+`./vendor/bin/sail artisan app:seed-data --authors=2 --recipes=4 --steps=3 --ingredients=5`

+Feel free to change the values of the flags to create more or less records.

+#### Removing all the test data from the database
+The following command will truncate the tables that were created for this app:

+`./vendor/bin/sail artisan app:reset-data`

+#### Running the tests
+The following command will run all the tests.
+There is only one class handling all the test cases:

+`./vendor/bin/sail artisan test`